gnivil/SQLAlchemy/README.md

                                         & (Measurement.date <= dt.date(2017,8,23))).all())
 ```

-* Plot the results as a histogram with bins=12.
+* Plotted the results as a histogram with bins=12
 ```python
 # Plot query results as a histogram
 most_active_tobs.plot(kind="hist", figsize=(10,5), bins=12, legend=True)